howardck/BezierBlobs/README.md

 <br/>
 DeltaWing/Not Smoothed/Not Randomized/Vertex Markers Only<br/>

-Now is the time for all good men to come to the aid of their party.
-To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
-And women too for all that matter!!!<br/>

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="500">

-This is what I want to say about DeltaWing #000000000000000.
-And a fine beast it is, no matter what you think of it and its kin, in life previous and left afterward.
-In other words, onward!!!<br/>

 **1.DeltaWing.GIF**
 <br/>
 DeltaWing/Not Smoothed/Not Randomized<br/>

-Now is the time for all good men to come to the aid of their party.
-To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
-And women too for all that matter!!!<br/>

 <img align="center" src="_GIFs/1.DeltaWing.gif" width="667">

-This is what I want to say about DeltaWing #111111111111111.
-And a fine beast it is, no matter what you think of it and its kin, in life previous and left afterward.
-In other words, onward!!!<br/>

 **2.DeltaWing.GIF**
 <br/>
 DeltaWing/Smoothed/Not Randomized<br/>

-Now is the time for all good men to come to the aid of their party.
-To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
-And women too for all that matter!!! </br>

 <img align="center" src="_GIFs/2.DeltaWing.gif" width="750">

-This is what I want to say about DeltaWing #22222222222222.
-And a fine beast it is, no matter what you think of it and its kin, in life previous and left afterward.
-In other words, onward!!! <br/>

 **3.DeltaWing.gif**
 <br/>
 DeltaWing/Smoothed/Randomized</br>

-Now is the time for all good men to come to the aid of their party.
-To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
-And women too for all that matter!!!<br/>

 <img align="center" src="_GIFs/4.DeltaWing.gif" width="667">